kkrugler/flink-training/README-Troubleshooting.md

 environment will start a local Flink instance within the same process.
 Hence, it is also possible to put breakpoints in your code and debug it.

-If you have an IDE with this `flink-training-bootcamp` project imported, you can run (or debug) a streaming job by:
+If you have an IDE with this `flink-training-troubleshooting` project imported, you can run (or debug) a streaming job by:

-- opening the `com.ververica.flink.training.examples.ECommerceExampleJob` class
+- opening the `com.ververica.flink.training.exercises.TroubledStreamingJob` class
 - running (or debugging) the `main()` method of this class

 ### Exercises, tests, and solutions